Aloknath-sah/Aloknath-sah/README.md

 -->

 ### About Me
-* I hold B.Tech degree and have almost 3 years as a Frontend Web Developer.
+* I hold B.Tech degree and have more than 3.5 years of experience as a Frontend Web Developer.

 ### Interests
-* I am interested in Fitness and code.
+* I have lot of interest in Fitness and coding.

 ### 📫How can you reach me
 connect with me on [linkedIn](https://www.linkedin.com/in/aloknath-sah-479509161).